null

 Excellent: FL-WS2

-Certification is particularly essential for heart-shaped diamonds, given their unique design and characteristics.
+Certification is essential for heart-shaped diamonds, given their unique design and characteristics.
 You will be allowed to carry out an objective side-by-side comparison between two heart cut diamonds from various sources.
 If both are certified, you can rest assured that you are comparing diamonds of the same caliber and feature set.

 Without certification, it can be extremely challenging to know whether the diamond you want is genuine or altered in any way.
 A certified diamond guarantees that you make a genuine, high-quality diamond purchase and guards against fraud or buying a fake heart cut stone.